cambridge-cares/TheWorldAvatar/Agents/AssetManagerAgent/README.md

 - Manual : File name for the manual.
 - ManualURL : The URL from where the manual can be accessible
 - BuildingLocation : Main location of the asset.
 Which building is it located in.
 Mainly accepts CARES Research Wing and CREATE Tower.
 If the input is any building other than these two, the building will be instantiated as literals
 - FacilityLocation : The facility on which the asset is located, for example: labs, office areas.
-As only the lab and office locations in CARES Research Wing and CREATE Tower are instantitated, only when the building location is between the two of those and valid facilities locations were used will the agent instantiate the asset
+As only the lab and office locations in CARES Research Wing and CREATE Tower are instantiated, only when the building location is between the two of those and valid facilities locations were used will the agent instantiate the asset
 - RoomLocation : The room in the facility in which the asset is located.
 Mandatory when instantiating assets in CARES Research Wing and Tower.
 The room instances must exist beforehand or an error will be thrown.
-- WorkspaceName : The workspcace in which the asset is located in.
+- WorkspaceName : The workspace in which the asset is located in.
 - storage : Assets or cabinets in which the assets are stored in.
 The ID is used when the asset is stored in another asset.
 Assumes the asset to exist beforehand
-- AssignedTo : The name of the person whoim the asset is assigned to.
+- AssignedTo : The name of the person whom the asset is assigned to.
 - ItemComment : Any additional remark regarding the asset
 - InvoiceNum : ID# of the invoice from when the asset is purchased
 - DeliveryOrderNum : ID# of the delivery order from when the asset is purchased